1957 The Supreme Court ordered Montgomery, Alabama to desegregate its bus system.

 1962 Cuban Missile Crisis

-1963 March on Washington and MLK’s “I Have a Dream” speech (August 28th)
+1963 March on Washington and MLK’s “I Have a Dream” speech (August 28th)1963 President John F. Kennedy was assassinated (November 22)

 1963 Vice President Lyndon B. Johnson, LBJ, is sworn in as President after the death of JFK.